-First things first, you need to get your butt in shape to a solid level of general fitness if you aren’t already.
+First things first, you need to get into shape to a solid level of general fitness if you aren’t already.
 Don’t even try to carry anything like a proper load at first unless you are already fit.
 Assuming you are, start slow and light!

 Hauling a pack for time, or rucking, will be working entirely new sets of likely underdeveloped muscles, and the risk of injury will be commensurately higher even on flat, easy terrain.

 Load light, maybe ten pounds in your pack (sandbags work great until you want to do a proper test run), and then do some light walking with it.
 See how your shoulders, knees, ankles, and feet feel at the end of that.

 If you feel aces, up the weight a tad and increase distance or speed.
 Repeat weekly, staying hyper vigilant for excessive strains and pains.
 As you go, time yourself for speed at a given distance.
 You should be working to beat your own personal best but also paying attention to how much even small increase in weight can affect your results.
 Remember that.